Ritocoin (RITO) Price Hits $0.0000 on Top Exchanges

-Ritocoin (RITO) traded up 2.5% against the US dollar during the 24 hour period ending at 13:00 PM Eastern on September 12th.
-During the last week, Ritocoin has traded up 11.9% against the US dollar.
-Ritocoin has a total market cap of $75,866.52 and $1.00 worth of Ritocoin was traded on exchanges in the last 24 hours.
-One Ritocoin coin can currently be purchased for $0.0000 or 0.00000000 BTC on popular exchanges.
+Ritocoin (RITO) traded up 1% against the dollar during the 1-day period ending at 21:00 PM Eastern on September 16th.
+Over the last week, Ritocoin has traded 6.1% lower against the dollar.
+One Ritocoin coin can now be bought for approximately $0.0000 or 0.00000000 BTC on major exchanges.
+Ritocoin has a market cap of $68,260.56 and $3.00 worth of Ritocoin was traded on exchanges in the last 24 hours.

 - Sweet SOL (SSOL) traded up 600.9% against the dollar and now trades at $0.0001 or 0.00000000 BTC.